Skip to Content

 #2 Kauai Juice Co.

 We are OBSESSED with the hot sauces at Kauai Juice Co.
-Our favorite flavors are the Kiawe Smoked and Verde which we buy in 6 packs to take back home as souvenirs or to just stock our pantry.
+Our favorite flavors are the Kiawe Smoked and Verde which we buy in bulk to take back home as souvenirs or to just stock our pantry.

-They also sell juices, smoothies, elixirs, bone broths, spices, and much more.
+They also sell juices, kombucha, smoothies, elixirs, bone broths, spices, prepared fresh foods, and much more.
 It’s a must-visit each time we return to Kauai.

 Love Fitness Monstera Runners Shorts Review Kauai Juice Co Hawaii